orca-io/orca-challenges/challenge-ais-design/readme.md

 2. The representation must work on top of the Orca charts and minimize obstruction of legibility of the chart's content.
 A link to an interactive Orca chart will be given on request.
 3. The system must work well across many chart zoom levels, from small to large scale (ex: Viewing the British Channel crossing and viewing the detailed layout at a marina)
 4. The system must work well when many vessels are present in a confined location around the user's boat, and when there are few vessels around the user's boat
-5. The system may show contextual information to assist the user in identifying the closest point of approach with vessels nearby to avoid uncomfortable close encounters and passings
+5. The system may show contextual information to assist the user in identifying the closest point of approach with vessels nearby to avoid uncomfortable close passings

 Notes